qdupupet/Viral-Genomes/README.md

 The various model .py files were run and modified directly in the terminal after several jupyter notebook crashes, and their outputs are included in the repository as screenshots.
 When I have the chance I will continue to improve these models and upload the best .h5 file for each model.

-The Viral Genome Report includes a complete breakdown of my process and further ideas I intend to explore.
+The Viral Genome Report includes a complete breakdown of my process in an informal report.

+Moving forward, my next steps will be to improve models 0 and 5, and to attempt classifying the viruses which are listed as unclassified in the NCBI database.